Talbingo Dam Boat Ramp Area Improvements

 Onsite construction is scheduled to commence in late July 2021.

-Share Community consultation on Facebook Share Community consultation on Twitter Share Community consultation on Linkedin Email Community consultation link26 November 2020
+Share Community consultation on Facebook Share Community consultation on Twitter Share Community consultation on Linkedin Email Community consultation link

 A community consultation drop-in session is being held at the Talbingo Shopping Centre on Monday 30 November.